Aditya948351/Android-Jetpack-Compose-Simplified/CONTRIBUTING.md

     <h2 id="license">📄 License</h2>
     <p>By contributing, you agree that your contributions will be licensed under the same <a href="LICENSE">license</a> as this repository.</p>
     <hr>
     <p>Thank you for helping improve this project!
-Your contributions make a difference. 💖</p>
+Your contributions will make a glorious change. 💖</p>
 </body>
 </html>